Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 Summary

-That’s all for how to get rid of the Error Code 0x8000704EC issue with UWP apps such as Windows Defender and Microsoft Store.
-If you encounter this issue on Windows 10/11, just take note where you encountered this error and refer to the guide above.
-The solutions here should be enough to get your Microsoft Account error fixed in no time.
+The above steps illustrate some methods for potentially resolving the Error Code 0x8000704EC issue affecting UWP apps like Windows Defender and Microsoft Store.
+If you encounter this issue on Windows 10, just take note where you encountered this error and refer to the guide above.
+The solutions suggested here may help address the error with your Microsoft Account.